thoas/django-rq-mail/README.rst

 django-rq-mail
 ==============

+**This project is not maintained anymore, it doesn't support latest changes from rq**

 django-rq-mail is a simple Python library based on rq_ to store emails sent by Django_ and process them in the background with workers.